TRIGGER WARNINGS: MENTIONS OF SUICIDE, DEPRESSION, ANXIETY, SELF HATE

 I’m planning on posting about my experiences with mental health issues, ways to cope and help yourself, what to do if you need professional help and just general advice.

 This is a depressing life story one, my dude.
 Stick with it if you want.
-No worries if not 🙂 (Just kidding I will have to FIGHT YOU).

 Let’s get back to the main point of this post – me and mental health.
-Mental health and more specifically mental illness have been a huge part of my life since I was a child.
+Mental health and more specifically mental illness have been huge parts of my life since I was a child.
 I don’t really remember when I first experienced it, only that as far back as I can think, I have always had problems with anxiety.

 I was a worried kid.
 Like, really worried, about everything from being told off to friendship issues to school work.
 But it was just a thing I did – some people played football, some people chewed their hair, and I worried.
 I frequently came home in tears because I was worried I’d upset someone or my work wasn’t right, or that I’d be in trouble.
 I’m pretty sure I’ll forever remember the feeling anxiety gave me.
 It was a twist in my gut, like missing a step on the stairs or tipping back on a chair.
 Sometimes it lasted for hours, sometimes months.
 That feeling became synonymous with panic and worry – whenever I felt it, something felt wrong.
 I cried a lot too – I just couldn’t figure out what was wrong with me.
 That feeling in my stomach made me paranoid every time I was sick, in case another worry cropped up.